shkholikov/mongodb-w-ts/README.md

 ### MongoDB w/ Express in TypeScript 🧩

-This is an Express REST API application that store/retrieve/update/delete data in MongoDB.
+ℹ️ This is an Express REST API application that store/retrieve/update/delete data in MongoDB.

 Very soon I will also add a Swagger page with endpoints and deploy the application to make it accessible for everyone.